What A Typical Day in Rehab Looks Like

 - Fitness regimes: Structured exercise programmes are designed to keep individuals active, healthy and happy.
 Exercise can be a great way to curb cravings and improve moods.·

-Complementary therapies and holistic techniques: Here at Castle Craig, we have amenities such as spa treatments, massages, acupuncture, hyperbaric oxygen and much more.
-We are also able to offer specialised therapies such as art therapy and equine therapy, to balance the mind and body.
+- Complementary therapies and holistic techniques: Here at Castle Craig, we have amenities such as spa treatments, massages, acupuncture, hyperbaric oxygen and much more.
+We are also able to offer specialised therapies such as therapeutic art and equine therapy, to balance the mind and body.